Powered by SchoolDash

 Environment: About average.
 Air pollution and traffic accidents are quite high, while crime is quite low.

-Sixth form: Below average.
-Attainment is excellent, progress is excellent and destinations at 18 (allowing for attainment) are below average.
+Sixth form: About average.
+Attainment is excellent, progress is about average and destinations at 18 (allowing for attainment) are poor.